schneiderfelipe/xom/README.md

 By default, no variables are created for nodes that are not requested *if not necessary* (and necessary but not requested variables are always scoped by default).
-If you want to reference a node inside `onEmitNamed`, you have to return `EmitNamed` from `onEnter` for that node.
+If you want to reference a node inside `onEmitNamed`, you *have* to return `EmitNamed` from `onEnter` for that node.
 In particular, text nodes are always merged together unless a variable is being emitted for them.
-Having a variable for a node is useful for dinamically modifying the node in a separately generated code (see `examples/` and `tests/` for some simple use cases).
+Having a variable for a node is useful for dinamically modifying the node in separately generated code (see `examples/` and `tests/` for some simple use cases).